 Use Cash Only

 Along with the above, challenge yourself to use cash only for a set period.

-Using cash only is an excellent way of reviewing spending habits and controlling spending urge.
+Using cash only is an excellent way of reviewing spending habits and controlling the urge to spend.

-As we adapt to our new lifestyle, our goal is making spending money as hard as we can.
+As we adapt to our new lifestyle, our goal is to make spending money as difficult as possible.